-Another small dog, but equally as cute.
-This breed has a wooly coat that collects very little dander.
-If you are looking for a hypoallergenic dog that is just as playful as it is allergy friendly, this is a great option.
+Another small dog that’s equally as cute, bichon frise dogs have a wooly coat that collects very little dander.
+While their curly fur means allergens don’t get into your air, to does mean they require regular grooming.
+If you are looking for a hypoallergenic dog that is just as playful as it is allergy-friendly, this is a great option.

-The Shih Tzu is a great family friendly addition.
+The Shih Tzu is a great family-friendly hypoallergenic dog.
 These dogs are kind, outgoing, and very playful.
-Although small, these dogs can have huge personalities.
+Although small, they can have huge personalities.
 This breed differs because it has hair rather than fur.
-It does not shed, hair only falls off once it is broken or brushed – just like human hair!
+It does not shed, hair only falls off once broken or brushed – just like human hair!

-If a little dog isn’t for you, then you are in luck!
-The Giant Schnauzer is a large dog that still maintains the hypoallergenic element of many small dogs.
-Although their fur covers a larger surface area, it doesn’t shed that much.
-These dogs do require some weekly brushing and it is important to keep the fur around the face trimmed.
+If a little dog (or a poodle) isn’t right for you or your family, then you are in luck!
+The giant schnauzer is a large breed that still maintains the hypoallergenic element of many small dogs.
+Although their fur covers a larger surface area, it doesn’t shed much.
+These dogs do require some weekly brushing, and it is important to keep the fur around their faces trimmed.

 Back to the smaller options, a Yorkie is a very popular hypoallergenic breed.
 These dogs shed very little, but they do need routine grooming to keep their coat looking it’s best.
-These dogs do have their own little stubborn an independent streak that tends to come out, so they might not be the best option if you are looking for a family friendly pet.
+These dogs do have their own little independent streak that tends to come out, so they might not be the best option if you are looking for an ultra-patient family pet.

 Other Hypoallergenic Breeds to Consider

-If you have allergies the big reason to choose a hypoallergenic dog is because they have a predictable fur coat that likely sheds in minimal amounts.
-Animal fur tends to collect dander once it has been shed, and this is the culprit of most allergy side effects.
-Don’t count yourself out as a pet owner just because your allergies seem to inhibit you, seek out a hypoallergenic dog and give it a go!
-You will be surprised at the immense change this will bring to you!
+Animal fur tends to collect dander once it has been shed, and this is the culprit of most allergy symptoms.
+Don’t count yourself out as a pet owner just because you have some dog allergy symptoms, many pet owners with mild allergies have found success with a hypoallergenic dog.
+You will be surprised at the immense improvement a hypoallergenic breed can bring!